aurthurm/felicity-lablink/README.md

-# NMRL Serial to SQL Database Instrument Interface
+# Serial to SQL Database Instrument Interface

 This package provides a command line interface for:
 1. RS-232 device connection.